justinnuwin/CPE442/tutorial1/README.md

 # Tutorial 1: Compiling with Make and GCC

-Justin Nguyen
+Justin Nguyen 09/24/2019

 This tutorial assumes basic knowledge of C programming.

 ![Basic Format of a Make target and rules (Source: https://www.codeproject.com/Articles/31488/Makefiles-in-Linux-An-Overview)](media/make_format.jpg)

-_Basic Format of a Make target and rules (Source: https://www.codeproject.com/Articles/31488/Makefiles-in-Linux-An-Overview)_
+_Basic Format of a Make target and rules [Source](https://www.codeproject.com/Articles/31488/Makefiles-in-Linux-An-Overview)_

 1. Create a file called `Makefile` using your text editor of choice.